Golden Rules of Accounting Overview & Types

 • Fair Value: If Tech Innovate owns any investments, modern rules may require them to report the investments at their current market value, providing a more accurate financial picture.

 These modern accounting rules ensure that Tech Innovate’s financial statements reflect the company’s performance accurately.
-They recognize revenue when it’s earned and match expenses to the revenue they generate, resulting in a more transparent financial report.
+They recognise revenue when it’s earned and match expenses to the revenue they generate, resulting in a more transparent financial report.

 Modern Accounting Rules